 In 1838, the United States government forced the Cherokee and other native tribes out of their homelands.
 They were moved to the Indian Territory in Oklahoma.
 This forceful relocation is known as the Trail of Tears due to the hardship and fatalities the tribes faced.

-In the 1860s, the city of Chattanooga played a large role in the American Civil War.
+In the 1860s, the city of Chattanooga played a significant role in the American Civil War.
 The city was a hub for the Confederacy, and its railroads helped them to transport supplies across state lines.

 In November 1863, Union armed forces arrived in Chattanooga and attacked the Confederate army.
 The battle lasted 3 days and ended with the Union defeating the Confederacy and taking the city.
 The Battles for Chattanooga are widely considered one of the 3 most important battles that helped the Union win the war.